LukasDb/6IMPOSE_Data/Readme.md

 - `"cam_matrix"`: intrinsic camera matrix in OpenCV format
 - `"objs"`: List of labels for all objects in this datapoint:
     - `"class"`: class name as a string, derived from the object filename
-    - `"object id"`: instance id as `int`, unique for all objects, only valid for current datapoint
+    - `"obj_id"`: instance id as `int`, unique for all objects, only valid for current datapoint
     - `"pos"`: object position in world frame [x,y,z]
     - `"rotation"`: quaternion in world frame [x,y,z,w]
     - `"bbox_visib"`: [x1,y1,x2,y2] in absolute pixels, bounding box of visible object